SMALLplayer/smallplayer-image-creator/storage/.xbmc/addons/net.rieter.xot.smallplayer/readme.txt

  - Most recent XBMC thread at http://gathering.tweakers.net (Dutch only)

 Download the latest version at:
- - http://www.rieter.net/pages/XOT:Uzg or use the official XOT-Uzg.v3 repository (http://www.rieter.net/pages/XOT:Download#XBMC_Repository)
+ - http://www.rieter.net/content/ or use the official XBMC Online TV repository (http://www.rieter.net/content/xot/downloads/#XBMC_Repository)

 Direct contact can be done using the following e-mailadres:
  - uitzendinggemist.vx[@t]gmail[d0t]com